-Approval ii
+Approval i

-Abstract iii
+Abstract ii

-Dedicatio n (optional) iv
+Dedicatio n iv

-dgements (required)
+Acknowle edgements \

-Contents
+Table of ( Contents V

 List of Fig gures ix

 List of Ta bles ix

-Glossary or List of Abbreviations and Acronyms X

-- Introduction: water policy as communication
+Chapter 1 Introduction: Water Policy as Communication 1

-1.1 How Monopolies of Knowledge, the Domination of Nature and Poor Risk Communications Practices Precipitated a Crisis: THE WALKERTON TRAGEDY
+1.1 How Monopolies of Knowledge, the Domination of Nature and Poor Risk

+1.0 Communications Practices Precipitated a Crisis: The Walkerton Tragedy

-1.2 Water: a Study Proper to the Field of Communication
+1.2 Water: A Study Proper to the Field of Communication

 1.3 Thesis Statement

-1.3.1 Thesis Scope 13
+1.3.1 Thesis Scope

-1.3.2 Literature review
+1.3.2 Literature Review

-1.3.3 Theoretical grounding 15
+1.3.3 Theoretical Grounding 17

-Chapter 2 Monopolies of knowledge and how they affect canadian
+Chapter 2

-government 17
+Government 19

 2.1 What is a Monopoly of Knowledge?
-17
+19

-2.2 Monopolies of Knowledge and the Domination of Nature 24
+2.2 Monopolies of Knowledge and the Domination of Nature 26

-2.3 How Monopolies of Knowledge and the Domination of Nature are 20
+2.3 How Monopolies of Knowledge and the Domination of Nature are

-2.4 Related to Risk Communication How Monopolies of Knowledge Affect a Canadian's Governance and 30
+Related to Risk Communication 32

+2.4 How Monopolies of Knowledge Affect a Canadian's Governance and

-2.4 Perception of Risk 37
+Perception of Risk 39

-2.4.1 Walkerton and Monopoly of Knowledge: a brief case study
+2.4.1 Walkerton and Monopoly of Knowledge: A Brief Case Study 42

-2.5 New Technologies of Communication and Challenges to Monopolies
+2.5 New Technologies of Communication and Challenges to Monopolies 56

-Chanter 3 Drinking water policy and legislation in the canadian context and
+Chapter 3 Drinking Water Policy and Legislation in the Canadian Context

-Chapter 5 the british columbia waterscape
+and the British Columbia Waterscape 57

 3.1 Is Water is a Public Good or a Commodity, or Both?
+57

-3.2 Who has the Ultimate Authority over, and Responsibility to Provide
+3.2 Who Has the Ultimate Authority Over, and Responsibility to Provide

 Safe Drinking Water in Canada?
-Or: How Water Works 57
+Or: How Water Works 59

-3.3 Summary of Water Policy in Canada and British Columbia
+3.3 Summary of Water Policy in Canada and British Columbia 60

-3.3.1 Federal Policy 59

-3.3.2 The Province of British Columbia 59
+2 2 1 Fadaral Policy 61